 The croc’s world-famous face is now kept freshly painted ahead of each summer season by volunteers from the local Burns Club.

-The Rock has been quite the inspiration for many local businesses since.
-For example, the Isle of Cumbrae Distillers latest creation is called the ‘Croc Rock’ gin – a gin that has quite the snap.
-Pardon the pun.
+Crocodile Rock has been quite the inspiration for many local businesses since.
+For example, the Isle of Cumbrae Distillers latest creation is called the ‘Croc Rock’ gin – a gin that has quite the snap…

 You’ll find the Lion Rock sitting proudly on the east side of the Isle of Cumbrae.
 It’s like something straight out of the pride lands of the Lion King movie.